Guide

 • Anonymous: Data left behind by anonymous users are sometimes called anonymous digital footprints.
 This is still valuable to several stakeholders – for example, information on a website visitor’s cursor movements can show a company which parts of their home page are more appealing.

 • Eponymous/personally identifiable: If, for any reason, you use your full name online, part of your digital footprint can be eponymous – linked to your real, full name.
-This is, for example, generated when you are signed in online accounts which use this name.
+This is, for example, generated when you are signed in to online accounts that use this name.
 For example, when you use LinkedIn logins to access third-party websites.

 • User input: All data originating from the user’s own input, including clicks, forms filled and other deliberate actions.
 There is a lot of overlap with an active digital footprint, but they are not identical.